xiv3r/openwrt-deauther/README.md

-# openwrt deauther based on airplay-ng
+# openwrt deauther based on airplay-ng and mdk4
 - Functions similar on kali
 - Can also capture WPA Handshakes
+- Stable on openwrt version 22.03.*

 ## Root access
 ```sh